realskyquest/duckhunt-clone/README.md

 # duckhunt-clone

-made with phaser.js 3 + vite, audio from pixabay, art and design by realskyquest
+made with phaser.js 3 + vite, audio from pixabay, art and design by realskyquest, the web game's source files are stored in docs

 This is a hybrid between vite and neutralinojs